-It has been and will continue to be a fundamental policy of the Cary Institute of Ecosystem Studies, ("the Cary Institute"), not to discriminate on the basis of race, color, religion, sex, age, national origin, sexual orientation, disability, current military status, Vietnam era or special disabled veteran status or other basis prohibited by law with respect to recruitment, hiring, training, promotion and other terms and conditions of employment.
+It has been and will continue to be a fundamental policy of the Cary Institute of Ecosystem Studies, ("the Cary Institute"), not to discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, age, familial status, protected veteran or disabled status, genetic information or any other protected class with respect to recruitment, hiring, training, promotion and other terms and conditions of employment.
 Further, it is the policy of the Cary Institute to comply with the concepts and practices of affirmative action.

 As an affirmative action employer, if we are hiring or promoting in those job categories in which women, minorities, disabled individuals, or qualified covered veterans are underutilized, we will seek out qualified applicants in these categories to meet our specified goals.